Red Wizards of Thay: Fictional description

-According to the Forgotten Realms Campaign Setting book, Red Wizards are the usually notorious and nefarious spellcasters who are the ruling class in the inhospitable but well-inhabited country of Thay.
+According to the Forgotten Realms Campaign Setting book, Red Wizards are the usually notorious and nefarious spellcasters who are the ruling class in the inhospitable but populous country of Thay.
 The Red Wizards are described as slavers, demonologists, magical experimenters and scholars.
 They constantly scheme to bring down their neighbouring nations of Rashemen—where they are thwarted by the Witches of Rashemen; Aglarond—where they are turned back by the Simbul of the Seven Sisters; and Mulhorand—where the people of Thay originated.
 Source material also features certain academies, such as the Academy of Shapers and Binders in Thaymount, that are considered "anomalies" among the Red Wizards, as they discourage betrayal, deceit and slavery; their members show compassion and mercy unlike most others of their kind.

 In the year 922 DR, Thay asserted its independence from Mulhorandi, an oppressive ancient nation dependent on slavery.
 This move followed a rebellion spearheaded by Ythazz Buvaar, who subsequently became the inaugural zulkir.
 The Thayans formed an alliance with Eltab, a demon lord, who assisted them in overcoming their foes and altering the outcome of the Battle of Thazalhar.
 Consequently, the rebels managed to seize the city of Delhumide and almost completely destroyed it.

 In 934 DR, the Red Wizards tried to annex Rashamen but were unsuccessful in their efforts.

 In 1030 DR the Council of Zulkirs was established by the lich Ythazz Buvaar and the original Red Wizards that fought for Thay's independence a century earlier.

 In 1104 DR, Szass Tam, the future Zulkir of Necromancy and the Ruler of Thay, was born.

 The leaders of the Red Wizards are titled the eight zulkirs, each for a different school of magic, who are also "always intriguing between themselves."
 Chief among these is Szass Tam, an undead archmage.

 The Red Wizards are described as the enemies of many forces in Abeir-Toril—whilst they receive support from demons and devils and drow, among those who oppose them are the Witches of Rashemen, the Seven Sisters and their allies, the goodly Harpers, and even the Zhentarim, who dislike the wizards encroaching on their territory.

 The wizards were once a secretive sect that was named after the nearby Mulhorandi province.

 One plot started after another failed attempt at securing Rashemen in 1357 DR is to infiltrate the nations of Faerûn legitimately—in Thayan enclaves which will publicly sell magic items and quietly also traffic drugs, wicked spells, and slaves.
 Using these they hope to eventually have strongholds and resulting political infiltration that will make them indispensable and powerful, and further their hopes of world domination.